switham/flask_via_fcgi/README.md

     RewriteCond %{REQUEST_FILENAME} !-f

 This tells Apache, "If the URL maps to a real file, **serve it to anyone who asks for it**, otherwise, apply the RewriteRule (which activates the Flask app).
 In other words, make every file in this subdirectory tree publicly readable.
 And, if a URL that Flask is trying to serve happens to coincide with an actual file, the direct contents of the file take precedence.
-If you want the Flask app to control access, or if there is any information in the directory you want to keep secret, then you need a much more restrictive rule, Fortunately it's not that hard; replace the RewriteCond line with (following Will's example):
+If you want the Flask app to control access, or if there is any information in the directory you want to keep secret, then you need a much more restrictive rule, Fortunately it's not that hard; replace the RewriteCond line with something like:

     RewriteCond %(REQUEST_FILENAME) !=/home/me/public_html/sponge/sponge.fcgi